 You will be able to plan the production of food, develop new production processes and plants, optimize existing production methods, produce food by fermentation, design food packaging, develop innovative products, ensure the quality of food and assess it microbially, chemically-technically and through sensory analysis.

 How do you apply for a place of study?

 During the application period, you can easily apply for a place in the winter semester via the application portal TUMonline.
-You simply upload your documents for admission to the degree program in Food Technology and Biotechnology directly to the portal.
+You simply upload your documents for admission to the degree program in Food Technology directly to the portal.

 To apply, you need a qualified bachelor's degree of at least six semesters or an at least equivalent degree in the fields of food technology, brewing and beverage technology, pharmaceutical bioprocess engineering, life sciences nutrition science, or a comparable course of study at a German or foreign university.

 In a subsequent aptitude assessment, we will check whether you have the necessary prerequisites and motivation for the program.

 The admissions process is described in the appendix to the Academic and Examination Regulations of the program.

 Already in the middle of your master's degree in Food Technology or Food Technology and Biotechnology?
 Everything you need!